mattStorer/OHSUHTNU18/recommendations/fhir3/input/tests/Screening_FHIR3-0.1/Screening2/readme.txt

 Screening2
-does not meet inclusion criteria does not meet exclusion criteria
+does not meet inclusion criteria (BP is too low) does not meet exclusion criteria